leozc/TCPMulportsServer/README.md

 TCPMulportsServer
 =================

-DebugTool: A simple nodeJS socket server that listens to a range of ports and benchmark per connection based transfer speed Here is a simple run case report: e.g.
+DebugTool: A simple nodeJS socket server that listens to a range of ports and report per connection based transfer speed and other metrics.

+Here is a simple run case report: e.g.